Living with a reactive dog can be challenging and emotional, however it can also be very rewarding.

 According to the American Kennel Club, reactivity is commonly confused with aggression.
 Dogs that are reactive overreact to certain stimuli or situations.
 Genetics, lack of socialization, insufficient training to learn self-control, a frightening experience, or a combination of these can cause reactivity, and fear is typically the driving force.

 Reactive dogs have certain triggers or situations when they feel trapped on a leash.
 If a reactive dog approaches you, the best thing you can do is give them space.

-At the NH Dog Walking Club, we promote The Yellow Dog Project which is a global movement for owners of dogs that need space (aka DINOS, Dogs In Need Of Space).
+At Golden Dog Adventure Co., we promote The Yellow Dog Project which is a global movement for owners of dogs that need space (aka DINOS, Dogs In Need Of Space).